muratk5n/thirdwave/en/README.md

 ---

-Relative to objects around it the object was actually standing still, we ran into it, pushed it away (through solar energy).
+Relative to others around it the object was actually standing still, we ran into it, pushed it away (through solar energy).
 AL claims the object was likely a buoy of sorts, just sitting there, as a marker, maybe left-over tech from a civ which may or may not still be around.